luxfi/evm/docs/releasing/README.md

     git push origin "$VERSION"
     ```

-Once the tag is created, you need to test it on the Fuji testnet both locally and then as canaries, using the Dispatch and Echo subnets.
+Once the tag is created, you need to test it on the Testnet testnet both locally and then as canaries, using the Dispatch and Echo subnets.

 #### Local deployment